Friday, September 27, 2024

 Most of my writing has been in my handwritten personal journal, and it's been happening 1-3 times per week at BEST!
 Habituation?

 What got me here today is the Disahabituation of being in a new-to-me place: Halifax, Nova Scotia, Canada.
+I’m here doing an artist residency program with like-minded jazz dance artist Kathleen Doherty and her company Votive Dance.
 It's definitely the furthest East I've been in Canada (and really, I don't think you can get much further East here!).
 It definitely has that East Coast vibe, reminds me a lot of the time I've spent in Newport, Rhode Island.
 Except maybe a little less "old money everywhere" and a little more "liberal, look out for everyone Canadian."

 I'm kind of giggling to myself as I sit on the 5th floor of the Halifax Central Library, looking out into a bay off the Atlantic Ocean and thinking "NOVA SCOTIA GO WING WANG WA!"